 Your server provider controls how fast your server responds, how well it handles traffic spikes, and how efficiently it delivers content.
 A weak fundamental infrastructure leads to all other solutions becoming short-lived and ineffective.

 Hosting quality is both a key choice and an important SEO strategy.
-Site speed affects user engagement.
-It also improves search engine rankings, leading to better conversions.
-Your website’s speed mainly depends on the hosting server on which it operates.
+The user engagement is affected by site speed.
+It also enhances the ranking of search engines resulting into increased conversions.
+The speed of your site is primarily determined by the hosting server you are using.
 For more guides, check our ARZ Blog.

-When visitors leave websites, search engines detect this behavior.
-Google aims to guide visitors to web pages that load quickly and offer a smooth browsing experience.
+Search engines identify visitor abandonment when they leave websites.
+Google expects to direct visitors to web pages that would load and provide them with a smooth browsing experience.
 A slow website?
 That’s a problem.

 When evaluating websites, Google analyzes more than just page loading speed.
 Core Web Vitals focus on important factors.
 They include visual content, loading speed, layout stability, and how well a site reacts to user interactions.

 A web page can cause frustration when text and images take a long time to load.
 It’s also annoying if buttons move while users are trying to click them.
-Google’s ranking system detects these issues and deteriorates website positions.
+The ranking system of Google identifies such problems, and worsens the position of web sites.

 Users never stay on pages that load slowly.
 A slow website makes users abandon the site before they view the content.
 Google detects unhelpful pages through high bounce rates, which have detrimental effects on SEO.